-Welcome to the ATH hair diaries, where we ask our team personal, juicy questions and get them to spill the tea on their hair.
+Welcome to the All Things Hair hair diaries, where we ask our team personal, juicy questions and get them to spill the tea on their hair.
 Why?
-So you can get to know them better and see how they #beathairboredom, of course!
+So you can get to know them better and see how their hair journeys have evolved.

-From their heavenly hair hits to their holy mane fails, nifty hair hacks and more, keep reading to see all their confessions.
-Just remember to keep it a secret, okay?
+From their best hair hits to their worst mane fails, nifty hair hacks and more, keep reading to see all their confessions.

 Jeanette Nkwate, Chief Content Officer